getsynq/synq-dbt-airflow/README.md

 ```
 This can take a while (5 minutes).

-### Install Synq dbt
+## Synq-dbt and DbtOperatorPlugin DAGs

-#### Get the Synq dbt wrapper binary
+### Get the Synq dbt wrapper binary

 To integrate with synq, you have to install the dbt wrapper program from synq. https://github.com/getsynq/synq-dbt

 For production we recommend you add the `synq-dbt` binary to the Airflow image with other dependencies that you need to run your DAGs.
+In [the basic DbtPlugin example](airflow_dbt_plugin_dags.py) we use [an Airflow image that has synq-dbt preinstalled](Dockerfile.airflow).

-In this example repository we have created a DAG that installs the synq dbt on to the worker, but it will not persist if the worker is restarted.
-It's triggered as a part of dbt dag that sends data to synq.
+In [the advanced DbtPlugin example](airflow_dbt_plugin_advanced_dags.py) we have created a DAG that installs the synq dbt on to the worker, but it will not persist if the worker is restarted.
+Installation is triggered every DAG start.

-#### Set the Synq token
+### Set the Synq token

 The Synq dbt wrapper needs `SYNQ_TOKEN` to be set.
 The airflow dbt plugin is currently not supporting `env` passing via the `Dbt*` operators.
 So we have to set the `SYNQ_TOKEN` in 2 places: